 Choosing a lawyer to represent you is a very important and personal decision.
-Browning, Lamie & Gifford, P.C. has the following attorneys to assist you with your legal matters:
+Browning, Lamie & Mullins, P.C. has the following attorneys to assist you with your legal matters:

 Larry Grant Browning

 Larry was born in Grundy, Virginia and is a graduate of Grundy High School.
 He attended the University of Richmond for both undergraduate and law degrees.
 He returned to Southwest Virginia in 1972 to begin his law practice in Abingdon, Virginia, with James Russell Moore.
 He soon opened a Grundy, Virginia office and now exclusively represents Social Security Disability clients from our region.
 He maintains his office in Rosedale, Virginia, but can also be reached in our Grundy, Virginia, office.
 Larry was a pioneer in the exclusive practice of social security and administrative law in Southwest Virginia.
 He has over 40 years of experience appearing before Administrative Law Judges at the Social Security Administration, and takes pride in being an advocate for those needing disability benefits.
 He maintains a residence in Grundy, Virginia.